UniStuttgart-VISUS/megamol/docs/manual.md

 ### Converting to MMPLD

-The MegaMol TM Particle List Data file format (MMPLD) is a very fast loading binary memory dump of MegaMol TM meant for small and mid-sized data sets ( 1-10 mio. particles).
-MegaMol TM can convert most of it’s supported file formats to MMPLD file format.
-More precisely, all file formats which are loaded by a MegaMol TM module supporting the MultiParticleDataCall can be converted to MMPLD.
+The MegaMol&trade; Particle List Data file format (MMPLD) is a very fast loading binary memory dump of MegaMol&trade; meant for small and mid-sized data sets ( 1-10 mio. particles).
+MegaMol&trade;
+can convert most of it’s supported file formats to MMPLD file format.
+More precisely, all file formats which are loaded by a MegaMol&trade; module supporting the MultiParticleDataCall can be converted to MMPLD.
 For this, specify a converter job using a DataWriterJob module and a MMPLDWriter module.
 Appendix A.3 shows the content of the project file makemmpld.mmprj which can be used to convert data into the MMPLD file format.